 If you need a token that requires permissions that aren't available in the GITHUB_TOKEN

 syntax.
-For more information, see "Creating and using encrypted secrets."
+For more information, see "Managing your personal access tokens" and "Encrypted secrets."